asiermarques/Notes/notes/thinking-in-systems-book.md

-# Notes of the "Thinking in Systems: A Primer" book
+# "Thinking in Systems: A Primer" book notes

 ## Highlights